picmi/help/docs/business/faqs.md

 ::: faq What should I do if a person reports 'This contract still needs information from your application'?
 One of the fields in the contract cannot be completed.
 The jobseeker will see a RED area where it is broken.
-However, as a business fix using the steps in [checking application configuration](article/checking-application-configuration)
+However, as a business fix using the steps in [Check Configuration and field validation](article/checking-application-configuration)
 :::

 ::: faq Jobseeker (or business user) reports the error 'Business cannot apply for a job', what to do?